jerrinmg/IOT-Based-AUTOMATED-PRECISION-AGRICULTURE/Documentation/Technical Documentation.md

 ## Conclusion

 This document provides a comprehensive overview of the components and their functionalities in the agricultural monitoring and automated irrigation system.
-Further details and operational guidelines will be provided as necessary.